Siem Reap Circus is a Must Do When You’re in Cambodia and Here’s Why

 When we talk about ‘circus’, we’re talking about Circus Arts.
 There are no animals, just extraordinarily talented young Cambodians, accomplished in contortion, acrobatics, aerial ballet, balancing, fire dancing, tightrope walking, vaulting, juggling, dance, drama, music, mime, and comedy.
 The Siem Reap circus stars are massively entertaining.

 Think of it as a down-to-earth Cirque du Soleil, which is what I wrote in my CNN Travel piece on Phare Cambodian Circus five years ago, just a few months after they erected their big top in Siem Reap.

 But what makes the Siem Reap circus really special is that it’s distinctly Cambodian.
 The music, dance, settings, themes, and stories provide an insight into Cambodian culture and everyday life that’s difficult to experience scrambling temple ruins.

-Here’s what to expect from the Siem Reap circus and the show, Khmer Metal, and why you need to make sure you see it while you’re in Cambodia.
+Here’s what to expect from the Siem Reap circus and the show, Khmer Metal, which has been brought back to celebrate the fifth birthday of the Phare Cambodian Circus.

 A young Cambodian bar owner arrives to find his bartender still drunk.
 He’s sleeping on a floor littered with empty beer bottles and cans.
 The band arrives, carrying a beaten-up car door, which they inexplicably hang on stage.